Entanglement detection and quantum metrology by Stokes photon diffraction imaging: Entanglement Detection

-With the spin-excitation number conserved in most physical processes of interest, its expectation value $\langle \hat{N}_s \rangle$ and uncertainty $\Delta N_s \equiv \sqrt{\langle \hat{N}_s^2 \rangle - \langle \hat{N}_s \rangle^2}$ are usually known \textit{a priori}.
-The peak (dip) to background ratio is then sufficient to detect entanglement via available spin squeezing inequalities~\cite{Toth_squeezing,Duan2011,Sorensen_spinsqueezing,Korbicz_spinsqueezing}.
-The longitudinal component of total spin is equivalent to the spin-excitation number: $ \hat J_z = \hat{N}_s - N/2$, and the second moment of transverse components is equivalent to the pair-correlation sum: $\langle \hat J_x^2 \rangle + \langle \hat J_y^2 \rangle = P + N/2$.
+The pair-correlation sum measured from the peak (dip) to background ratio (Eq.~(\ref{ratio})) can detect entanglement via spin squeezing inequalities~\cite{Toth_squeezing,Duan2011,Sorensen_spinsqueezing,Korbicz_spinsqueezing}.
+The longitudinal component of total spin is equivalent to the spin-excitation number: $ \hat{N}_s \equiv \hat J_z + N/2$, and the second moment of transverse components is equivalent to the pair-correlation sum: $\langle \hat J_x^2 \rangle + \langle \hat J_y^2 \rangle = P + N/2$.
 Many spin squeezing inequalities derived for first and second moments of total spin can thus be formulated as pair-correlation sum rules.
-For example, the optimal spin squeezing inequalities discovered in Ref.~\onlinecite{Toth_squeezing} become:
+For example, the optimal spin squeezing inequalities discovered in Ref.~\cite{Toth_squeezing} become: